Corruption in Equatorial Guinea: Constancia Mangue

 Obiang's so-called "senior wife", Constancia Mangue (he has five wives), who is considered first lady, is minister of health and social action.
 She bought her own $1.15 million residence in Potomac, Maryland, not to be confused with her husband's home in the same city.
 At one point, five accounts and three certificates of deposit at Riggs Bank were held in Constancia's name, and ExxonMobil made several payments into these accounts.
 Andrew P. Swiger of ExxonMobil told investigators that his firm co-owned the Obiang energy firm Abayak with Constancia, who, he said, received 15 percent of all revenue from Abayak.

 A company called Nusiteles, G.E., founded in 2000 to provide domestic telephone and computer services, is partly owned by the Obiangs through Abayak, and partly owned by other high Equatoguinean officials.
 As of 2004, Abayak is the only construction company in all of Equatorial Guinea.

-The President and First Lady also own two clinics called Virgen de Guadalupe, as came to light in January 2009 when a Paraguayan couple who had worked at the clinics were arrested in January 2009 for stealing 6.1 million euros in cash, jewelry, and other valuables.
+The President and First Lady also own two clinics called Virgen de Guadalupe, which came to light in January 2009 when a Paraguayan couple who had worked at the clinics were arrested in January 2009 for stealing 6.1 million euros in cash, jewelry, and other valuables.

 In October 2013, according to a Spanish news source, Contancia Mangue and Cristina Lima, another of Obiang's wives, got into a heated argument over dinner with Obiang.
 Mangue accused Lima, who was described as the country's second lady, of doing nothing to help the country's women.
-In return Lima accused Mangue of looting the nation's wealth.
+In return, Lima accused Mangue of looting the nation's wealth.
 Obiang reportedly intervened several times and told his wives to go to their own hometowns.